fbpx

 Dr Ivor Growns

 I am responsible for sample processing, data collation and reporting our findings for invertebrates.
-I coordinate the upload of all indicator data to the Monitoring Data Management System for the CEWO.
+I coordinate the upload of all indicator data to the Monitoring Data Management System for the CEWH.
 I am also passionate about communicating our findings to the broader scientific community.

 Dr Steve Debus